 Having a good breast fondle is not a selfish act.
 A man may derive considerable pleasure from a frolic with the fun bags while also pleasuring the owner of the aforementioned bags of fun.

 Breasts are a primary erogenous zone, the touching, fondling, and kissing of which promotes naughty thoughts within even the most chaste of female subjects.
-If a man knows what he’s doing, he can pleasure a woman by simply caressing her bazookas.
+If a man knows what he’s doing, he can pleasure a woman by simply caressing her bazookas for half an hour.

-Perhaps, therefore, we men like your breasts simply because we are incredibly considerate.
+Perhaps, therefore, the reason why men like breasts so much is simply because we’re incredibly considerate.
 We watch them bouncing up and down like two skinheads on a seesaw, and we think to ourselves, “I want to dive right in there just so I can make her feel like a princess.”
 Perhaps.
 But probably not.